-It’s just not possible to read about the history and culture of Ireland and Northern Ireland without invoking the ghost of Saint Patrick.
-An easy day trip from Belfast takes you to Downpatrick parish.
-Here you can visit Down Cathedral (the Catholic Church of the Holy Trinity), the graveyard that is the burial place of Saint Patrick, and the High Cross, the Quoile River, and the Mound of Down.
+It’s just not possible to read about the history and culture of Ireland and Northern Ireland without invoking the ghost of Saint Patrick and here’s an easy day trip from Belfast to visit Downpatrick Cathedral and Saint Patrick’s Grave.
+Take a self-guided trip to Down Cathedral (a church of Ireland Cathedral), the graveyard that is the burial place of Saint Patrick, the High Cross, the Quoile River, and the Mound of Down.

-Surrounded by a graveyard, the atmospheric cathedral has significant stained glass windows a large High Cross in front.
-This is a replica of the actual High Cross that is 1000 years old and you can see in the museum on your visit.
+Surrounded by a graveyard, the atmospheric cathedral has magnificent stained glass windows and a large High Cross in front.
+This is a replica of the actual High Cross that is 1000 years old and you can see it in the museum on your visit.

 Who was Saint Patrick?